-Option Description File Location Identifies the file location of the certificate being used by the RGS Sender.
-Configuration file property (Windows/Linux/Mac OS): Rgsender.Certificate.FileLocation Expiration Identifies the expiration date of the certificate by the RGS Sender.
-Configuration file property (Windows/Linux/Mac OS): Rgsender.Certificate.Expiration Fingerprint Identifies the SHA256 fingerprint of the certificate being used by the RGS Sender.
-Configuration file property (Windows/Linux/Mac OS): Rgsender.Certificate.Fingerprint
+Section Description File Location Identifies the file location of the certificate used by the RGS Sender.
+Expiration Identifies the expiration date of the certificate by the RGS Sender.
+Fingerprint Identifies the SHA256 fingerprint of the certificate being used by the RGS Sender.